 The report also states “What has been clear for several years now is the demand amongst seafarers for a global roaming SIM card (* see note), a cheap satellite phone and free in-port WiFi*.
 It remains a source of frustration for seafarers that these requests—which they’ve been making repeatedly since the survey began—appear still to be falling on deaf ears.”

 As charities, largely funded by donations and grants, not every seafarers’ centre can afford to provide free access to the internet unless the port company or another authority provides it.
-In the case of the Auckland Seafarers Centre, WiFi access is provided free thanks to an operating grant from the local port company.
+In the case of the Auckland Seafarers’ Centre, WiFi access is provided free thanks to an operating grant from Maritime New Zealand which covers around 75% of operating costs and the generous support of the port company which provides the centre facility at a peppercorn rental.
 In addition, the port company provides a number of portable Wifi units which are placed on ships berthed in the port.

 The report notes that the internet also allows seafarers to contact home without having to wait to get to port to visit seafarers’ welfare centres, although another aspect of our service is that we provide a safe place for seafarers to get away from their ships!
 It is clearly a subject with many angles!